Here are my Pediatric Physical Therapy must haves. My recommendations for toys and equipment that every Pediatric PT needs in their “toolbox”!

 5. Peanut Ball

-One of my favorite dynamic sitting options!
+The Peanut Ball is a wonderful dynamic sitting option!
 The ideal Peanut Ball size option allows the child to maintain hips, knees and ankles at 90/90/90 with feet weight bearing through floor.
 With lower extremity aligned and activated, we can optimize trunk strength and postural control.
-The peanut ball is a great tool to practice tall kneeling, quadruped position, and prone propping!
-See more ideas for the peanut ball in action in our Five Fun Activities with the Peanut Ball!
+The peanut ball is also a great tool to practice tall kneeling, quadruped position, and prone propping!
+See more ideas for the peanut ball in action in our Five Fun Activities with the Peanut Ball!6.
+BOSU Ball

-Great piece of equipment for challenging standing balance, addressing balance reactions, engaging lower extremity musculature and promoting alignment.
+The BOSU is a great piece of equipment for challenging standing balance, addressing balance reactions, engaging lower extremity musculature and promoting alignment.
 Practice squat to stand, single leg balance, step up and down using the BOSU.
-BOSU can provide a nice challenge to upper body weight bearing as well, addressing shoulder strength and stability.
-The BOSU is also a fun sitting option to challenge trunk muscles!
+The BOSU can provide a fun challenge for upper body weight bearing as well, addressing shoulder strength and stability.

-Great for creating obstacle courses, practicing step up/step downs, working on balance and motor planning!
+Stepping Stones can be used to create obstacle courses, practice step up/step downs, work on balance and motor planning!
 For older children allow them to set up the Stepping Stones in the configuration of their choice to encourage active participation from the planning stage to the execution.

 10. Bucket Bridge